AddmanMinecraft/Gloryness/README.md

 ### 🔭 I'm currently working on:
 - **Questify** - A discord bot that generates hypixel questing-related statistics.
 (210+ servers!)
-- Tassomai Automation - An automation tool for automating Tassomai.
+- Tassomai Automation - An automation tool for automating Tassomai. **`* sadly not anymore, the repository has been DMCA'd`**
 - Hypixel Goal Tracker - A peice of software used to track anything on Hypixel.

 ### 🌱 I'm currently learning: